 We are able to process applications for both new and existing members of the PVG Scheme (£85).

-If you are not a current member, but would like to apply for one of these checks through the Society, please click here to join the BPS.
+If you are not a current Society member but would like to apply for one of these checks through the Society, please click here to join the BPS.